Hey there stranger! Welcome to reComparison.com. Signup here, it takes just few seconds.

 Characteristics

 Generally speaking, lagers are a bit more pale and dry than other types of beer.
 In addition the alcoholic is usually lower.
-In fact, some German-style lagers are commonly described as pale or blonde.
+In fact, some German-style lagers are commonly described as pale or blond.

 Ales on the other hand usually have higher alcohol content, and the flavors are more robust and complex.
 In addition, such beers often have a darker hue.